kkman021/LearnPortal/EdgeSync/library/PeripheralAccess/OnboardSensors.md

 ## Onboard Sensors

-Use the SDK to read onboard sensor data including temperature, voltage, and fan speed.
+Use the EdgeSync Device Library to read onboard sensor data including temperature, voltage, and fan speed.
 Ensure your hardware supports these measurements.

 ### Use Cases

 #### 1. Thermal Safeguard in Data Center
 **Scenario:** In a server rack environment where CPU temperatures can spike under heavy load.
 **Challenge:** Sudden overheating can lead to throttling or shutdowns, affecting service availability.
-**Solution:** Use the SDK to poll temperature sensors; if readings exceed thresholds, automate fan speed increases or workload throttling to maintain safe operation.
+**Solution:** Use the library to poll temperature sensors; if readings exceed thresholds, automate fan speed increases or workload throttling to maintain safe operation.

-#### 2. Power Stability in Remote Station
-**Scenario:** A telecom hub installed in a remote area faces unpredictable power surges and drops.
-**Challenge:** Voltage fluctuations risk corrupting data and damaging sensitive components.
-**Solution:** Monitor 3.3V bus voltages via the SDK; on detecting unsafe levels, trigger safe shutdown scripts to protect hardware and preserve data integrity.

-#### 3. Predictive Maintenance in Manufacturing
+#### 2. Predictive Maintenance in Manufacturing
 **Scenario:** Embedded PCs on a production line monitor machinery conditions.
 **Challenge:** Gradual degradation of fans or heat sinks can be hard to spot until failure occurs.
 **Solution:** Record periodic fan speed and temperature metrics; analyze trends to schedule maintenance before failures disrupt operations.